2026/2027 Service Charge Breakdown

 RTM Setup Costs

 The Right to Manage process has one-time setup costs.
-Here's the breakdown based on standard RTM application fees:
+Here's the breakdown based on standard RTM application fees, from a provider like RTMNow.

 | Cost Item | Building Total | Per Flat | Notes |